PHP-CS-Fixer/PHP-CS-Fixer.github.io/index.rst

 ==========================

 The PHP Coding Standards Fixer (PHP CS Fixer) tool fixes your code to follow standards;
-whether you want to follow PHP coding standards as defined in the PSR-1, PSR-2, etc., or other community driven ones like the Symfony one.
+whether you want to follow PHP coding standards as defined by `PER Coding Style <https://www.php-fig.org/per/coding-style/>`__, or other community driven ones like the Symfony one.
 You can **also** define your (team's) style through configuration.